Last Updated on July 14, 2023

 I also recommend signing up for the free daily secret airfare deals over at SecretFlying.com.
 There are regularly amazing deals from major U.S. airports to Paris listed.

-If you are based in Europe, use Omio or The Trainline to find cheap tickets.
+If you are based in Europe or you’re traveling around Europe, use Omio or The Trainline to find cheap tickets.
 Omio is great for buses, flights and trains across Europe, the Trainline has the best prices for train tickets.
 Both websites offer discount prices if you buy train tickets in advance, so make sure to buy your tickets a few weeks in advance, not a couple of days.

 How to get around Paris on a budget